epi-project/brane-documentation/specification/src/appendix/languages/bscript/syntax.md

 ## Next
-The semantics of BraneScript are discussed in the [next chapter](./semantics.md).
-This will provide the meaning and interpretation to the nonterminals introduced in this chapter.
+The compilation of BraneScript to the WIR, and thus details about how to interpret the AST obtained by parsing BraneScript, are discussed in the [next chapter](TODO).

 Alternatively, if you want to know what BraneScript can be instead of what it is, refer to the [Future work](./future.md)-chapter.